 A survey of church music provision in the dioceses of Dublin & Glendalough.

 The Irish Church Music Scene

-Accompanying worship songs (click) – the un-abridged version of the article by James Pasley in the Summer 2016 edition of Soundboard
+Accompanying worship songs (click) – the un-abridged version of an article by James Pasley in the Summer 2016 edition of Soundboard.